Ultimate Kayak Crabbing Guide (July 2026): Techniques & Tips

 Pacific Northwest

 Puget Sound, WA: Protected waters perfect for kayak crabbing.
 Focus on Commencement Bay, Elliott Bay, and Hood Canal.
-Watch for shipping traffic in main channels.
+Watch for commercial shipping traffic in main channels.

 California Central Coast